The key elements making up the entity that is the Carbon Tracker Initiative are as follows:

 In addition to working with Carbon Tracker, John facilitates the CMIA’s North American Policy working group, with an emphasis on market oversight and the emerging state and provincial cap-and-trade systems.
 He also assists CMIA’s work on the UNFCCC and clean development mechanism.

-Luke Sussams, Project Officer
+Luke Sussams, Senior Researcher

 Luke has responsibility for report research, analytics and drafting, applying these skills as author of Carbon Tracker’s Australia and Brazil reports, whilst contributing to the global analysis Wasted Capital and Stranded Assets.
 He brings advocacy skills including presenting to the UK Foreign and Commonwealth Office and as part of Oxford University’s summer Climate Change Adaptation Academy, as well as across the US and Brazil.
 He has experience from across the environmental and NGO sector having spent time at Forum For the Future and 38 Degrees.
 Luke brings climate change and environmental policy expertise from the Environmental Technology MSc at Imperial College London and a BSc in Geography.